The HSA Contribution Deadline

 To make an HSA contribution for the previous year, you simply choose which year you would like to apply the contribution to within your HSA account.

 If you didn’t know that all of this was a thing, don’t feel bad, you’re not alone.
-Only 28 million Americans have an HSA, and far fewer know that you can contribute to an IRA outside of payroll.
+There are only 35.5 million Americans with HSA accounts in the U.S., and far fewer know that you can contribute to an IRA outside of payroll.

 For more information, refer to the links in this article or IRS publication 969.